 - And I have a similar complaint/admission regarding a habitual thematic dependency on the post-modernish trifecta of absurdity, nostalgia, and irony, which can be creatively liberating at first, but tends to degenerate into a crutch, one that seems grounded in fear and self-loathing.

 - But speaking of irony, I would say that my appreciation of Jean-Claude Van Damme is only 20% ironic.
 I have long maintained that he, more than any other action film star from any hemisphere, was probably the true heir to Bruce Lee’s warbly, deliberate performance aesthetic, which was in the end more about the emotion than the acrobatics.
 What’s more is that I am convinced that Bloodsport, with its underground tournaments and hilarious ethnic menagerie of color-coded fighters and fighting styles, is almost certainly the direct spiritual antecedent to Street Fighter 2, certainly even moreso than the original Street Fighter.
-All that is prologue to the following indisputable claim: Street Fighter: The Movie is a terrible movie.
+All that is prologue to the following indisputable claim: Street Fighter: The Movie is a terrible piece of film.

 - And I nearly forgot to mention that my favorite game from the whole affair was Trust Me.
 Since the team that built it was in Mexico, they didn’t get to show their game at the jam’s final presentation, which is a shame.
 Suffice it to say that the gameplay consists entirely of punching snakes and, as would only be true to the zeitgeist, occasionally women.